u91738/cachedom/README.md

     only check pages if they have on...=, javascript, <script etc in their body --show-browser
-    do not run browser in headless mode, mostly a debug feature --cache-mode [precise|strip-arg-values|strip-arg-names-values]
+    do not run browser in headless mode, mostly a debug feature --ignore-cookies
+    do not try to put payloads into cookies.
+Can save a lot of time.
+--cache-mode [precise|strip-arg-values|strip-arg-names-values]
     precise
         respond from cache to requests that fully match previous request in cache